-- ✓ Was the Eligibility Verification Worksheet completed for each site? - ✓ Was the Eligibility Verification Worksheet completed accurately addressing the requirements for Absolute Priority and Funding Formula? - ✓ Was an application submitted for those eligible Site(s) only? - ✓ Were all questions answered and within the 10,000-maximum character limit? - ✓ Were all 21st CCLC FY25 Mandatory Downloadable Assurance Form(s) A (and B&C for Consortiums) completed and signed or digitally signed with appropriate signatures? - ✓ Were all 21st CCLC FY25 Mandatory Downloadable Assurance Form(s) A (and B&C for Consortiums) uploaded in GME? - ✓ Were the application and 21st CCLC FY25 Mandatory Downloadable Assurance Form(s) A (and B&C for Consortiums) submitted on time? - ✓ Was application fully submitted, including both "LEA Business Manager Approved" and "LEA Authorized Representative Approved" levels of approval in GME?
+- ✓ Was the Eligibility Verification Worksheet completed for each site? - ✓ Was the Eligibility Verification Worksheet completed accurately addressing the requirements for Absolute Priority and Funding Formula? - ✓ Were the Assurances completed, and signature (GME ONLY) applied to the bottom? - ✓ Was an application submitted for those eligible Site(s) only? - ✓ Were all questions answered and within the 10,000-maximum character limit? - ✓ Was the 21st CCLC FY26 Mandatory Downloadable Form A completed and signed or digitally signed with appropriate signatures? - ✓ Were the application and 21st CCLC FY26 Mandatory Downloadable Form A submitted on time? - ✓ GME ONLY: Was application fully submitted, including both "LEA Business Manager Approved" and "LEA Authorized Representative Approved" levels of approval in GME?

-March 4, 2024 FULLY SUBMITTED IN THE GRANTS MANAGEMENT ENTERPRISE (GME) BY EXACTLY 11:59 P.M.
+March 3, 2025, FULLY SUBMITTED IN THE GRANTS MANAGEMENT ENTERPRISE (GME) OR THE OTHER ELIGIBLE ENTITY SUBMISSION LINK BY EXACTLY 11:59 P.M.
 NO EXCEPTIONS.
 LATE SUBMITTALS WILL NOT MOVE ON IN THE APPLICATION PROCESS.